Bombing of Berlin in World War II: 1940 to 1943

 The Soviet Union started a bombing campaign on Berlin on 8 August 1941 that extended into early September.
-Medium Navy bombers, accompanied from 12 August by Army bombers, conducted ten raids from Saaremaa island to Berlin with 3–12 aircraft in each raid, fifty in total reaching Berlin.
+Medium Soviet Navy bombers, accompanied from 12 August by Red Army bombers, conducted ten raids from Saaremaa island to Berlin with 3–12 aircraft in each raid, fifty in total reaching Berlin.
 Heavy Army bombers, operating from near Leningrad, executed one raid to Berlin on 11 August, with only few machines reaching the target.
 In total in 1941, Soviet aircraft dropped 36 t of bombs on Berlin.
 Combat and operational losses for the Soviets tallied 17 aircraft destroyed and 70 crewmen killed.

 On 7 November 1941, Sir Richard Peirse, head of RAF Bomber Command, launched a large raid on Berlin, sending over 160 bombers to the capital.
 21 were shot down or crashed, and again little damage was done due to bad weather.
 This failure led to the dismissal of Peirse and his replacement (in February 1942) by Arthur Travers Harris, who believed in both the efficacy and necessity of area bombing.
 Harris said:

 The Nazis entered this war under the rather childish delusion that they were going to bomb everyone else, and nobody was going to bomb them.
 At Rotterdam, London, Warsaw, and half a hundred other places, they put their rather naïve theory into operation.
 They sowed the wind, and now they are going to reap the whirlwind.

 At the same time, new bombers with longer ranges were coming into service, particularly the Avro Lancaster, which became available in large numbers during 1942.
 During most of 1942, however, Bomber Command's priority was attacking Germany's U-boat ports as part of Britain's effort to win the Battle of the Atlantic.
 During the whole of 1942 there were only nine air alerts in Berlin, none of them serious.
 Only in 1943 did Harris have both the means and the opportunity to put his belief in area bombing into practice.